Maryland Department of Health (MDH)

 HEX:#D6CECD

-The new design has been a game changer among our customers, opening up several new possibilities within the business.
+The new design has been a game changer among ReturnLogic customers, opening up several new possibilities within the business.
 It continues to be a work in progress, as new features are continuing to be rolled out.
-As we continue to explore customer needs, our designs are growing along with us, and becoming more modern.
-Below is a sample of a feature prototype I designed and developed in order to help our team of esteemed engineers.
-There's certainly a lot more to come, and I'm excited to witness how this product will continue to evolve.
+ReturnLogic continues to explore customer needs, the designs are growing along with the company, and becoming more modern.